baudm/mplayer.py/README.txt

-PyMPlayer: A lightweight, out-of-source wrapper for MPlayer written in Python
+PyMPlayer: Lightweight and dynamic MPlayer wrapper with a Pythonic API

 PyMPlayer provides several classes for easily using MPlayer in Python.